 Savings account interest rates are beginning to show signs of life.

-Yields are still low today — even many of the best high-yield savings accounts are still under 1% APY.
-But as the Federal Reserve battles inflation, and continues to raise its target federal funds rate, rates on lending products like mortgages and credit cards are creeping up.
+Coming from pandemic-era lows, many of the best high-yield savings accounts today offer well above 1% APY.
+As the Federal Reserve battles inflation and continues to raise its target federal funds rate, rates on lending products like mortgages and credit cards are creeping up.
 For borrowers, that means those products are only getting more expensive.

 But there’s a silver lining for savers.
 The interest you earn on the money you keep in deposit products, including savings accounts, is also increasing.
 Interest rates on some savings accounts could be as high as 2% by the end of year, according to one expert’s prediction.